 When it comes to your 401k, how much you pay in fees matter.
 If you are working with a financial advisor, they should proactively disclosure this information to you.
 That’s because there are fiduciary rules in places that dictate they must act in the best financial interest of their clients.

 You may only pay a few hundred dollars a year, but it can cost you big on long-term retirement savings.
 This is because you have less money to receive the benefit of compound interest.
 The good thing is, there are really only two types of fees.
 The first, an administration or plan fee, which is charged by your 401(k) provider.
 The second type of fee is charged by the individual mutual funds in your portfolio.

-In this article, we will focus on the second type since administrative plan fees are harder to reduce without moving your portfolio which is not always an option.
+In this article, we will focus on the second type of 401k fees since administrative plan fees are harder to reduce without moving your portfolio which is not always an option.

 So what can you do about those fees charged by your funds?
 You reduce them by selecting a lower expense fund that suits your needs, but first, you need what the cost actually is.
 The good news is they are pretty easy to find by checking their expense ratios.

 What types of 401k fees are they?